Skip to main content

 $VERI pushed through $2.20 with big volume at 11:37am.
 Alert fired.
 I was in within two minutes.

 $SOUN reclaimed $3.00 after a slow grind — it exploded into the close.
 I’d completely stepped away from screens.
-The sound notification brought me back.
+The alert hit my phone and brought me back.
 Entry was still clean.

 The lesson: